Skip to Main Content

 The test takes place over 2 days.
 Your child does not have to be admitted into the hospital for the test.

-• Your child will get a tracer injection through an IV.
+Your child will get a tracer injection through a vein by IV.
 The injection includes MIBG combined with a small amount of radioactive iodine.
 Tumor cells should absorb the tracer and show up when scanned the next day.

-• You will wait 24 hours to allow time for the tracer to move to tumor sites.
+You will wait 24 hours to allow time for the tracer to move through the body.

-• When the scan is complete, a care provider will unfasten safety belts and disconnect the IV, if one was used.
+When the scan is done, a care provider will unfasten safety belts and disconnect the IV, if one was used.

 After the MIBG scan